wil250b/ExquisiteCorpse/README.md

 # ExquisiteCorpse
-This is a version of Exquisite Corpse to learn how to use git.
+This is a version of Exquisite Corpse to learn how to use git